jneidel/raw-stopwatch/README.md

 ![screenshot](screenshot.png)

-Compared to the original this version:
+Compared to the original, this version:

-- Removes emoji and big `stopwatch-cli`
+- Removes emoji and big `stopwatch-cli` text
 - Adds a time relative to the last lap

 ## Install